GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 04/README.md

 ### Slideshow Versions
 0. Chapter 4 on 2004 CD.
 The program files are also on Chapter 5 2003 CD.
 Each version of Slideshow has different pictures.
 1. Bare minimum rewrite to get the source to compile.
 2. Replaced all the gawd-awful C-style WinAPI "load a bitmap" code to use the WinAPI LoadImage function instead.
 Why reinvent a flat wheel when the Win API, even the antique GDI, has built-in support.
-The books' author even admits he had to get help to write that code.  \**Ouch!*\*
+Even the books' author  admits he had to get help to write that bitmap loading code.  \**Ouch!*\*
 3. A minimal rewrite to use the image files from the 2003 CD.
-4. Fully modern Windows© compliant
+4. Fully modern Windows compliant
+5. Using C++11's std::array

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.